-This new social teaching coincided with the emergence of a new generation of Black thinkers, leaders, and activists who began to think about restoring power to African Americans.
-H. Rap Brown, Bobby Seale, Huey Newton, Eldridge Cleaver, and Malcolm X-all presented a new angry face to white America.
-One young Black theologian, James Cone, himself influenced deeply by the Reformed theology of Karl Barth, presented the demands of Black Power religiously: "We are not talking about reconciliation; what we are talking about is reparations!"
+This new social teaching coincided with the emergence of a new generation of black thinkers, leaders and activists who began to think about restoring power to blacks in America.
+H. Rap Brown, Bobby Seale, Huey Newton, Eldridge Cleaver and Malcolm X-all presented a new angry face to white America.
+One young black theologian, James Cone, himself influenced deeply by the Reformed theology of Karl Barth, presented the demands of Black Power religiously: "We are not talking about reconciliation; what we are talking about is reparations!"

-The General Assemblies of the years 1964-1970 tended to agree with Cone.
+The General Assemblies of the years 1964-1970 tended to agree.
 Rejecting a false reconciliation as "cheap grace," the 1968 PCUS Assembly took notice of two summers of urban rioting and advised its members: